 I read another review that pointed out how bland Aaron is, and the more I think about it, yes, he isn’t all that multi-dimensional.
 But he works for Emily because she’s such a hot mess.
 It also works to keep the best friends at the forefront of the story.
 I want to say something about Nana’s decision towards the end of the book, but I can’t because I don’t want to spoil things.
 It just doesn’t fit, and it leaves plot points that go unanswered, which makes all the text surrounding her essentially pointless.

 I wanted to really love this one because I can deal with unlikeable characters, especially if the storyline surrounding them is good.
 But the amount of time spent obsessing feels like filler, and then add in the other issues I had, and I’m just not in love with this one.
 I encourage other reviewers to give this a chance because what might not work for me might work for others.
 Thank you, Random House/Ballantine Books, for sending this along.

-We Were Never Here is available for preorder on Amazon for $13.99, it releases August 3rd.
+We Were Never Here is available on Amazon for $13.99.

 About the Book:

 Emily is having the time of her life—she’s in the mountains of Chile with her best friend, Kristen, on their annual reunion trip, and the women are feeling closer than ever.
 But on the last night of the trip, Emily enters their hotel suite to find blood and broken glass on the floor.
 Kristen says the cute backpacker she brought back to their room attacked her, and she had no choice but to kill him in self-defense.
 Even more shocking: The scene is horrifyingly similar to last year’s trip, when another backpacker wound up dead.
 Emily can’t believe it’s happened again—can lightning really strike twice?